rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - Error indicating that no schema for that reference exists

+### getDiscriminatorFieldFromSchema&lt;S extends StrictRJSFSchema = RJSFSchema>()

+Returns the `discriminator.propertyName` when defined in the `schema` if it is a string.
+A warning is generated when it is not a string.
+Returns `undefined` when a valid discriminator is not present.

+#### Parameters

+- schema: S - The schema from which the discriminator is potentially obtained

+#### Returns

+- string | undefined: The `discriminator.propertyName` if it exists in the schema, otherwise `undefined`

 ### getInputProps<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()

 Using the `schema`, `defaultType` and `options`, extract out the props for the `<input>` element that make sense.